bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/theme-best-practices.md

 ```
 The `{{jsContext}}` handlebar helper returns JSON for all data injected by the `{{inject}}` helper.
 For more information, see [injection helpers](https://developer.bigcommerce.com/stencil-docs/reference-docs/handlebars-helpers-reference#injection-helpers).

-We suggest injecting only specific files and only the variables you need.
+We suggest injecting only specific variables and only the variables you need.
 If you inject all settings, you could accidently inject PII (Personally-Identifying Information) and cause performance issues with your site.

 ## Using Lighthouse